jlmayoral/ngx-mqtt-angular8/README.md

 This is a update of Ngx-Mqtt from Angular 6 to Angular 8.
-The code is from sclausen: https://github.com/sclausen/ngx-mqtt/issues/138#issuecomment-518864573 Have changes to work i Angular 8 and a small example to test.
+The code is from sclausen: https://github.com/sclausen/ngx-mqtt/issues/138#issuecomment-518864573 Have changes to work with Angular 8 and a small example to test.

 sclausen can find the changes and update the original project ngx-mqtt.